-This course will examine the explosion of creativity and radicalism in late Habsburg society, focusing on the capital city Vienna.
+This seminar examines the explosion of creativity and radicalism in late Habsburg society, focusing on the capital city, Vienna.
 In the years before and after 1900, Vienna was a vibrant city, home to many of the most important creators of early 20th-century modern culture, among them not only Freud but also such figures as Gustav Klimt, Egon Schiele, Otto Wagner, Karl Kraus, Arthur Schnitzler, Hugo von Hofmannsthal, Robert Musil, Theodor Herzl, Otto Bauer, Karl Lueger, Gustav Mahler and Arnold Schoenberg, to name only a few.
-Taking the multilingual, multireligious, multiethnic Habsburg monarchy as our base, we will follow developments in the fields of psychology, medicine, literature, architecture, art and music, putting them into the context of important political and social movements like socialism, nationalism, anti-Semitism and liberalism.
+Taking the multilingual, multireligious, multiethnic Habsburg monarchy as our base, we follow developments in the fields of psychology, medicine, literature, architecture, art and music, putting them into the context of important political and social movements like socialism, nationalism, anti-Semitism and liberalism.
 This seminar is designed for junior and senior history majors with a background in European history.
 However, non-majors with knowledge of or interest in music, art history or German literature are strongly encouraged to join.
-This counts toward the modern requirement for the major and minor.
+This counts toward the modern and Europe/Americas requirements for the major.
+No prerequisite.
+Sophomore standing.

 This seminar introduces students to the German National Socialist regime, to major historical debates in the field, and to methods of historical research and writing.
-We begin with the rise of the NS party and the problems of the Weimar Republic in the late 1920s and end with the defeat of Germany and its military occupation after May 1945, looking at major questions including anti-Semitism, Nazi party support, collaboration, terror, and the role of gender, class and sexuality.
+We begin with the rise of the NS party and the problems of the Weimar Republic in the late 1920s and end with the defeat of Germany and its military occupation after May 1945, looking at major questions including anti-Semitism; Nazi party support; collaboration; terror; and the roles of gender, class and sexuality.
 The course uses the perspective of daily life to look at the history of Nazi Germany and the Holocaust through sources from below, and the work of historians who use these sources.
-Students will become familiar with the major events of the period and will explore many historical debates in depth in the seminar.
-They will also explore a topic of their own choosing through progressive assignments, developing their skills in research and analysis.
+Students become familiar with the major events of the period and explore many historical debates in depth in the seminar.
+They also explore a topic of their own choosing through progressive assignments, developing their skills in research and analysis.
 Prior coursework in European history is strongly recommended.
-This counts toward the modern requirement for the major and minor.
-Prerequisite: sophomore standing.
+This counts toward the modern and Europe/Americas requirements for the major.
+No prerequisite.
+Sophomore standing.